What does it cost?

 Are permanent lights cost-effective?

-The average labor on a seasonal Christmas Light installation costs only $250, plus the initial LED material cost of $240.
-Multiply that seasonal labor cost by seven years (the life expectancy of permanent lights) and the total cost is only $1,990 with the LED product.
-Seasonally installed Christmas lights are thousands of dollars less than a permanently installed light.
+The average labor on a seasonal Christmas Light installation costs only $300, plus the initial LED material cost of $250.
+Multiply that seasonal labor cost by seven years (the life expectancy of permanent lights) and the total cost is around $2,300 with the LED product.
+Seasonally installed Christmas lights are thousands of dollars less than permanently installed lights.

 We understand the allure of color options that permanent lights allow.
 If you are looking for permanent lighting to be installed on your house please be aware that the cost would be greater than the standard seasonal LED light installation.